Folder Management & Organization

 How many folders can I create?

 There is no enforced limit on folder count within a workspace.
-Most organizations use 20–100 folders with 2–5 levels of nesting.
-The folder tree sidebar remains usable at these scales; very large hierarchies (hundreds of folders) may require more scrolling to navigate.
+The folder tree sidebar remains usable across a wide range of structures; very large hierarchies with hundreds of folders may require more scrolling to navigate.

 Can forms exist in multiple folders?

 Each form belongs to exactly one folder at a time (or to no folder, appearing in the workspace root).
-If the same form template is needed in multiple contexts, you can:
+If the same form template is needed in multiple contexts, you have two options:

-- Use Tags: Apply multiple tags to a single form and filter by tag in Form Search & Filtering to surface it in any context without needing it in multiple folders
+- Use tags: Apply multiple tags to a single form and filter by tag using Form Search & Filtering to surface it in any context without needing it in multiple folders.

 For most workflows, tags provide more flexible multi-categorization than folder duplication.